Did you know that your kiddo’s young mind is wired to pick up new languages naturally?

 Talk through what you and your child are doing during playtime, introducing new vocabulary along the way.

-You can build play into everyday activities and create an opportunity to use the target language, making a game out of getting dressed, playing with different utensils when prepping food, or bathtime.
+You can build play into everyday activities and create an opportunity to use the target language, making a game out of getting dressed, playing with different utensils when prepping food, or bath time.
+If you're looking for practical ideas on how to get started, make sure you get your hands on my free guide: How To Teach Your Kids a Second Language: Even If You're Not Fluent

 And P.S - we’ve received awesome feedback from parents about our lesson plans, so check them out!